ghga-de/docs.ghga.de/user_docs/faq.md

 ## What are the functions of the GHGA Data Portal?

-The GHGA Data Portal allows users to browse, search, and filter omics datasets submitted to the GHGA.
+The GHGA Data Portal allows users to browse, search, and download omics datasets submitted to the GHGA.
 It uses the [GHGA Metadata Model](../metadata/overview.md).

 ## What data can be found on GHGA Data Portal?